-Mr. Spalatin.
+Mr. SPALATIN.
 To that, Mr. Fascell, I would like to point out for the record that of the five people that were killed at Port Kaituma three were newsmen: Don Harris and Bob Brown of NBC, and Greg Robinson from the San Francisco Examiner.
 I just want to put that in the record at this time.
 I have nothing else to add at this time.

 Mr. FASCELL.
 What was the attitude of the media during the visit at Jonestown, at the camp itself?
 Did they start out more or less in an acceptable frame of mind in terms of what was going on?
 Did they change their attitude after they had been there awhile?
+Mr. BERDES.
+I think they started soft and easy, recognizing the

-Mr. Berdes.
+Mr. BERDES.
 I think they started soft and easy, recognizing the situation that they were involved with, having been briefed about it and recognizing that an initial delicate approach was required.